paperjs/paper.js/README.md

 	cd build
 	./build.sh

 Note that your PaperScripts examples do not need to change, they can simply load `dist/paper.js`, which will always do the right rhing.
+Note also that `src/load.js` handles both browsers and Node.js, through the handy PrePro library <http://github.com/lehni/prepro.js>.

 ### Testing